jh-23/Phase-1-Project/README.md

 Project Title: USA City Brewery Database Search App

 Description:
 This web application provides an easy way to search for breweries in your city or for wherever you're traveling!
-The app displays breweries based on the Open Brewery DB API (see link to API here: https://www.openbrewerydb.org/).
-After searching for a particular USA city, the results will display all of the city's breweries in the database with the following information: brewery name, website link, address, and brewery type.
+The app displays breweries based on the public Open Brewery DB API (see link to API here: https://www.openbrewerydb.org/).
+After searching for a particular USA city, the results will display all of the city's breweries that are available in the API database with the following information: brewery name, website link, address, and brewery type.
 After the search city is entered, each brewery's information is displayed on a card.
 Brewery card is highlighted when hovering over the specific card.

 This is my Phase 1 JavaScript Project for Flatiron School.
 This project also incorporates HTML and CSS.